Customer Insights to Transform Sales Conversations

 image

-For example, if you sell vending machines, gathering data on your customers might tell you that there's a new market for machines that include foldable umbrellas in the inner city.
+For example, if you sell vending machines, gathering data on your customers might tell you there's a new market for machines that include foldable umbrellas in the inner city.

 That includes:

-Qualifying characteristics
+Qualifying Characteristics

 When you profile your customers, you should consider the following qualifying characteristics for B2B leads: